Applelo/compotes/docs/guide/collapse.md

 # Collapse / Accordion

-The collapse component allow to collapse any elements you want.
+The collapse component allows to collapse any elements you want.
 You can make an accordion with it for example.

 > This component is inspired by the [Collapse](https://getbootstrap.com/docs/5.3/components/collapse/) component from Bootstrap.